 “People often associate memory loss with Alzheimer’s disease, and they think it can’t be prevented or treated,” said Sacco, the first neurologist to serve as president of the American Heart Association.
 “But controlling your risk factors for heart disease can make a difference in slowing its progression.”

 Heart disease is the leading cause of death in America.
-Stroke ranks fourth, and it is also a leading cause of severe, long-term disability.
+Stroke ranks fifth, and it is also a leading cause of severe, long-term disability.

 “Most of the time, like heart disease, it takes years of uncontrolled, unhealthy habits to wreak havoc on your brain, so it’s important to think about healthy habits as early as childhood and maintain them through adulthood and middle age,” Sacco said.
 “Many of these unhealthy behaviors translate to high blood pressure, diabetes and elevated cholesterol by the time you’re in your 50s.”